ericledonge/portfolio/src/content/work/coveo.md

 Coveo created a graphical user interface (GUI) builder that allows non-technical users to configure an Insight Panel from start to finish.

 Coveo hopes that the GUI builder will empower users to easily and quickly create a proof-of-concept search page using their own indexed content.

-Technical users can customize the agent's panel further by using the configuration ID.

 The new Insight Panel Builder aims to put the power in the hands of new and non-technical users, allowing them to create and modify the latest version of the insight panel and its components.